-The Forum theme for 2016 is 'With a little help from my friends', and achievement through collaborative working 'with our friends', is what the 2016 Leadership and Development Forum is all about.
+Each year the Association's national event promotes a theme.
+The Forum theme for 2016, 'With a little help from my friends', underlines achievement through collaborative working 'with our friends', and this is what the 2016 Leadership and Development Forum is all about.

 People are living much longer and the challenges posed by patients with chronic medical conditions are great.
 Obesity is a massive issue as is malnutrition and we have a soaring number of people with long-term medical conditions such as diabetes and dementia, with the likelihood that double pressure on the service could cause a £30 billion deficit by 2020, and the costs are growing year on year.
 Consequently, it has never been more important for the HCA to forge ahead with our plans for improvement.

 If our focus is united, patients will reap the benefits.
 So these 'friends' we're working with are our patients, fellow caterers, clinicians, dietitians, suppliers, the Government and other national organisations and associations… In other words, anyone using hospital services or working in the field of healthcare provision.

 Our patients' health and well-being is at the centre of why the Association exists and thrives.
 We are proud to be part of the NHS, delivering a vital service to patients and Trust staff.
 And as part of the NHS we must continually raise the bar with our standards, producing quality nutritious food that meets the patients' needs, and provides good value for money.